The SIP Forum Presents:

 - Government Agencies and Regulators

-SIPNOC 2019 will feature an agenda over the course of three days that includes a combination of special presentations, mini workshops, and panel discussions — an agenda designed to address the most important STIR/SHAKEN-related topics for today’s network operator.
+SIPNOC 2019 will present an agenda over the course of three days that includes a combination of special presentations, mini workshops, and panel discussions — an agenda designed to address the most important STIR/SHAKEN-related topics for today’s network operator.

 - Status and Overview of the SIP Forum/ATIS Joint NNI Task Force